 - If you add a class after the add/drop period you should contact financial aid for an adjustment of your Promise award.

 - If you drop a course after the last day to drop/add without penalty (typically the first week of the semester) you will not get those credits back from the Promise as the course will have already been paid for.
 The exception to this is if you have an approved tuition charge appeal.
 If you are considering withdrawing from a course or are experiencing hardship, schedule an appointment with us as early as possible.

 The Promise scholarship covers tuition and mandatory fees.
 It does not cover course fees, books, room and board, or any other costs related to education.
 For this reason, it is strongly encouraged that unless you cannot do so, complete your FAFSA each year.
 The earlier you can submit it increases the amount of aid you are eligible for.
 FAFSA opens October 1 of each year.

 In order to qualify for other need-based aid, students must have a completed FAFSA.

 Award eligibility is determined by the Kalamazoo Promise Office.

 You have up to ten years after your date of graduation to use your Promise Scholarship.
 This is especially important to note for those of you who have or plan to graduate from high school early.

-Based on your funding level, your Kalamazoo Promise scholarship will be applied toward residential, undergraduate tuition for courses taken on main campus, at regional campuses and for online courses.
+Based on your funding level, your Kalamazoo Promise scholarship will be applied toward residential, undergraduate tuition for courses taken on the main campus, at regional campuses, and for online courses.
 The award can be used for WMU tuition costs associated with studying abroad not to exceed the cost of tuition at WMU.